 where $\varphi$ is the flow generated by the driftless RDE \eqref{eq:rde_basic}.

 The previous equation may be rewritten in its integral form as

-Using ideas from \cite{catellierAveragingIrregularCurves2016}, to study wellposedness of the previous equation we will try to exhibit a general criterion of regularity of the space-time averaged fields defined in the following definition~:
+In order to study wellposedness of the previous equation, we rely on ideas from \cite{catellierAveragingIrregularCurves2016} and we will try to exhibit a general criterion of regularity of the space-time averaged fields defined in the following definition~:

-\begin{definition} Let $p\ge 2$, $T>0$, $\sigma\in C^{\lfloor p \rfloor + 2}_b(\RR^d;\RR^{d\otimes 2})$ and $b\in\cC^\kappa_b(\RR^d;\RR^d)$.
-We define the averaged field $Tb$ of $b$ along the flow generated by the driftless rough differential equation driven by $\bw$ has the following space-time vector field :
+\begin{definition} Let $p\ge 2$, $T>0$, $\sigma\in C^{\lfloor p \rfloor + 2}_b(\RR^d;(\RR^d)^{\otimes 2})$ and $b\in\cC^\kappa_b(\RR^d;\RR^d)$.
+We define the averaged field $\cT b$ of $b$ along the flow generated by the driftless rough differential equation driven by $\bw$ has the following space-time vector field :

-For all $(s,t)\in\Delta^2_T$ we denote by $Tb_{s,t}=T b_t - Tb_s$. \end{definition}
+For all $(s,t)\in\Delta^2_T$ we denote by $\cT b_{s,t}=\cT b_t - \cT b_s$. \end{definition}

 When $\sigma = 1$ and $\bw$ is a Brownian motion (or fractional Brownian motion), one can see (in \cite{davieUniquenessSolutionsStochastic2007} and \cite{catellierAveragingIrregularCurves2016} for example) that the previous averaged field enjoys better regularity properties (in space) than $b$.
 On can also consult \cite{galeatiNoiselessRegularisationNoise2021} and \cite{galeatiPrevalenceRhoIrregularity2020} for a systematic study of the previous averaged field in a more general context.